trevis2/game-dev/unity-2D-3D/03-2D-prototype-river-raid/space-raid.md

 Goal:
-Create and animate a jet fighter.
+Create and animate a fighter.
 The screen will scroll vertically, and the jet can move side to side.
 The player can accelerate or brake, which will change the vertical scrolling speed.